LilyAsFlora/Ririi/README.md

 #### Nominal Clauses

-Nominal clauses are unmarked, appearing wherever the noun they are acting as would.
+Nominal clauses have no particular marking; place them where a noun would.

 #### Relative Clauses

-Relative clauses are placed before the noun they modify. // TODO
+Relative clauses are placed before the noun they modify.

+// TODO

 #### Adverbial Clauses

 ##### Time

+Time clauses indicate *when* an event occurs.

+Introduce the subordinating conjunction *kē* ("when").

 ##### Place

+Place clauses indicate *where* an event occurs.

+// TODO

 ##### Manner

+Manner clauses indicate *how* an event occurs.

+// TODO

 ##### Reason

+Reason clauses indicate the cause of an event.

+// TODO

 ##### Purpose

+Purpose clauses indicate the purpose of an event.

 Turn the "purpose" phrase into a nominal clause and introduce the adposition *ku* (at, in).

 ##### Condition

+Condition clauses state a condition that must be met for an event to occur.

+// TODO

 ##### Concession

+Concession clauses indicate a fact that is contrary to the event.

+// TODO

 ### Correlatives